Edinho (footballer, born 1967): Playing career

 Born in Arapiraca, Alagoas, Edinho played for modest clubs in his homeland.
 In 1990, he moved to Portugal where he spent four seasons competing in both the second and third divisions, with S.C.
 Olhanense and Portimonense SC.

 From 1994 to January 1997, Edinho played in the Primeira Liga, scoring 29 goals combined for G.D.
 Chaves and Vitória de Guimarães.
 On 6 February he signed with English Football League First Division side Bradford City, netting ten times in 41 games in his first full season with the Bantams.

-On 23 March 1999, Edinho moved to Dunfermline Athletic on loan, scoring once against Hearts during his short spell.
+On 13 November 1998, Edinho moved to Dunfermline Athletic on loan.
+He made his debut for the club, starting a match and played 72 minutes before being substituted, in a 2-1 win against Dundee United.
+In a follow-up match, Edinho scored his only goal for Dunfermline Athletic, in a 2-1 loss against Hearts.
+However, he struggled to adapt in Scottish football and found his playing time reduced during his short spell.

 After leaving Bradford, he returned to Portugal and continued to play in the country until his retirement one decade later (at the age of 42), only two of his ten seasons being spent in the second tier, with C.F.
 União de Lamas and Olhanense – in 2007–08, he even helped historic Algarve team S.C.
 Farense promote from the regional championships; in the two major levels combined, he amassed totals of 188 matches and 59 goals.